qleet/user-docs/docs/guides/getting-started.md

 kubectl get po -n threeport-control-plane
 ```

-Note: Threeport is the name of the control plane.
-You can think of Threeport as
-the kernel and QleetOS as a distribution of the operating system.

 The QleetOS API is now available at localhost:1323.
 Ensure that it is up and
 running by opening the Swagger API docs at:
 [http://localhost:1323/swagger/index.html](http://localhost:1323/swagger/index.html).